ACTUALIZACIÓN SOBRE COVID-19: ¡Recursos, información y consejos útiles para protegerle a usted y a su familia!

 Harrisburg, PA – As millions of Pennsylvanians prepare to celebrate Independence Day, the Wolf Administration is urging residents to take the necessary steps to protect both loved ones and property.
 “Fireworks aren’t toys,” said State Fire Commissioner Bruce...

-Governor Tom Wolf and Secretary of Health Dr. Rachel Levine today signed amended green phase orders for the 12 counties moving to green at 12:01 a.m. tomorrow, June 26.
+Governor Tom Wolf and Secretary of Health Dr. Rachel Levine today signed amended green phase orders for the 12 counties moving to green at 12:01 a.m. tomorrow, Junio 26.
 The counties include Berks, Bucks, Chester, Delaware, Erie, Lackawanna, Lancaster, Lehigh,...

 Human Services Secretary: Medicaid Providers Cannot Charge Patients for PPE